 Source: See the references and calculations in the Climate and Lifestyle calculations sheet

 This being said, it is very important to choose carefully who you donate to.
-Many organisations offer surprisingly cheap carbon offsets, promising to abate a tonne of CO2 with high confidence for $1 or less.
+Many organizations offer surprisingly cheap carbon offsets, promising to abate a tonne of CO2 with high confidence for $1 or less.
 These figures are not realistic.
-The incentives are not set up well for organisations to provide reliable carbon emissions reductions.
-There is limited oversight of offsetting organisations' work, so they have an incentive to offer attractive price points without actually reducing emissions.
-Thus, choosing instead to donate to effective policy and research organisations is crucial.
+The incentives are not set up well for organizations to provide reliable carbon emissions reductions.
+There is limited oversight of offsetting organizations' work, so they have an incentive to offer attractive price points without actually reducing emissions.
+Thus, choosing instead to donate to effective policy and research organizations is crucial.
 The impact is plausibly 100 times greater.

 The limited ambition of offsetting

 This raises the question: does donating offset the harm you do by emitting?
 We argue that looking at donating through the lens of offsetting is doubly flawed.
 Most importantly, it limits people's ambitions.
 People ask: how can I undo the effect of my own emissions?
 Instead, they should ask: how can I have the biggest possible impact on climate change?